 - What To Do After a Car Accident

-Sherwin Arzani and his team have over 15 years of combined experience successfully representing those injured due to the negligence of a third party.
-Mr. Arzani graduated from top ranked University of Michigan School of Law and has achieved several million dollar settlements for his clients.
+Sherwin Arzani and his team have over 17 years of combined experience successfully representing those injured due to the negligence of a third party.
+Mr. Arzani has achieved several million dollar settlements for his clients.

 Sherwin was recently chosen as a SuperLawyer, is a member of the Million Dollar Advocates Form, and was recognized as one of the “Top Attorneys in Southern California” by Los Angeles Magazine.